johans-work/berserk/README.md

 # Intro
-Berserk is a univeral keyboard layout for programmable keyboards, and offers a sensible default for your first split or 40% keyboard.
+Berserk is a univeral keyboard layout for programmable keyboards, and offers a sensible default for split and 40% keyboards.
 Main features:

 - [ ] max 1u (1 key) finger travel
 - [ ] compatible down to 40%